v-iashin/WebsiteYOLO/README.md

 5. signed instance-side digital certificates for HTTPs for my domain ([Let's Encrypt](https://letsencrypt.org/))
 6. setted up the back-end environment on my instance + detector implementation (THIS repo)

-If you are interested in the details of each step, let me know in Issues.
+If you are interested in the details of each step, let me know in issues.

 # Setting up the Environment
 Download the YOLOv3 weights